ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Lacking real walls, do employees “build” walls out of other things — file cabinets, desks, boxes, etc.?

 Do employees “tune out” with personal stereo headphones?
-It drowns out workplace noise, but defeats the purpose of “open communications.”
+This drowns out workplace noise and defeats the purpose of “open communications.”

 Are the walls covered with Dilbert comics or other cartoons that vent frustration at the office experience?